gorkawien/AturuxOS-CinCin/README.md

-# Aturux-OS
+# AturuxOS-CinCin

-Aturux-OS ist a personal modification (added support for Deepin Desktop Environment (DDE) with some extra software) of the original arch-setup: https://github.com/jorgeluiscarrillo/arch-setup
+Aturux-OS ist a personal modification (added some extra software to Cinnamon) of the original arch-setup: https://github.com/jorgeluiscarrillo/arch-setup

 arch-setup is a console menu based (TUI) install script for Arch Linux.